Webbgaraget/threewp_broadcast/readme.txt

 == Changelog ==

+= 2.3 201310xx =
+* New: Caching of BroadcastData speeds up the post overview.

 = 2.2 20131007 =
 * New: Custom field exceptions are now separated into a blacklist and a whitelist.